GitLeeRepo/MongoDBNotes/MongoDbNotes.md

 `db.customer.find({ first_name:"Bill" }).pretty()`

-* To Update a record (in this case adding a field)
+* To Update a document (in this case adding a field)

 * To find a multiple matches